jaredb1011/Face-Aimer/README.md

 ## To-Do ##
 - [ ] Add text to indicate the currently selected control mode
 - [ ] Improve facial tracking by utilizing more tracked points from the model
+- [ ] Add re-calibrate option
+- [ ] Implement offsets based on head translation so you don't need to keep your head locked in place
 - [ ] Create better installation process
-- [ ] Implement offsets based on head translation so you don't need to keep your head locked in place

 ## Acknowledgements ##
 - Referenced Satya Mallick's tutorial: https://learnopencv.com/head-pose-estimation-using-opencv-and-dlib/